'I've never seen anything like this:' One of China's most popular apps has the ability to spy on its users, say experts - KESQ

 Of the six teams CNN spoke to for this story, three did not conduct full examinations.
 But their primary reviews showed that Pinduoduo asked for a large number of permissions beyond the normal functions of a shopping app.

-They included “potentially invasive permissions” such as “set wallpaper” and “download without notification,” said René Mayrhofer, director of engineering at the Institute of Networks and Security at the Johannes Kepler University Linz in Austria.
+They included “potentially invasive permissions” such as “set wallpaper” and “download without notification,” said René Mayrhofer, head of the Institute of Networks and Security at the Johannes Kepler University Linz in Austria.

 Disbanding the team